MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - Key Word: AI Risk.
   - <details><summary>Digest</summary> Artificial intelligence (AI) has the potential to greatly improve society, but as with any powerful technology, it comes with heightened risks and responsibilities.
 Current AI research lacks a systematic discussion of how to manage long-tail risks from AI systems, including speculative long-term risks.
 Keeping in mind the potential benefits of AI, there is some concern that building ever more intelligent and powerful AI systems could eventually result in systems that are more powerful than us; some say this is like playing with fire and speculate that this could create existential risks (x-risks).
 To add precision and ground these discussions, we provide a guide for how to analyze AI x-risk.

+- Measuring the Carbon Intensity of AI in Cloud Instances. [[paper]](https://arxiv.org/abs/2206.05229)
+  - Jesse Dodge, Taylor Prewitt, Remi Tachet Des Combes, Erika Odmark, Roy Schwartz, Emma Strubell, Alexandra Sasha Luccioni, Noah A. Smith, Nicole DeCario, Will Buchanan. *FAccT 2022*
+  - Key Word: Carbon Emissions; Cloud.
+  - <details><summary>Digest</summary> We provide a framework for measuring software carbon intensity, and propose to measure operational carbon emissions by using location-based and time-specific marginal emissions data per energy unit.
+We provide measurements of operational software carbon intensity for a set of modern models for natural language processing and computer vision, and a wide range of model sizes, including pretraining of a 6.1 billion parameter language model.

 - BaCaDI: Bayesian Causal Discovery with Unknown Interventions. [[paper]](https://arxiv.org/abs/2206.01665)
   - Alexander Hägele, Jonas Rothfuss, Lars Lorch, Vignesh Ram Somnath, Bernhard Schölkopf, Andreas Krause.
   - Key Word: Causal Discovery.